 Lead Capture Form

 The form fields should be labeled properly and arranged in a way that they are easy for visitors to fill out.
 Also, the form shouldn’t ask visitors for too much information.
 However, the amount of information marketers can request of prospects depends on the funnel stage of the landing page’s offer.
 The lower the offer is in the marketing funnel, the more personal information can be requested.

 Tracx’s lead capture form is straightforward and easy to fill out:

 Testimonials help provide social proof to your landing page.
 Reviews from real customers are the most trustworthy and help persuade visitors to click on the CTA button, especially if they include the reviewer’s headshot, title, and company.

 Outbrain makes the most of their landing page customer testimonials, displaying them in a slider format, like this one:

 For example, the Invoca landing page displays some customer badges and has the TRUSTe seal beneath the form:

-Remember, your prospects can arrive at your landing page a variety of ways (clicking a search ad, display ad, social media post, email link, etc.).
-And even though message matching plays a key role in getting them to convert, just because they arrived at your page does not mean they will convert on your offer.
+Remember, your prospects can arrive at your landing page in a variety of ways (clicking a search ad, display ad, social media post, email link, etc.).
+And even though message matching plays a key role in getting them to convert, just because they arrived on your page does not mean they will convert on your offer.
 Your landing page must include the optimized elements in this chapter to get your prospects to act on your conversion goal.